 Before jumping into program specifics, it is important to distinguish between two types of student loans.
 Federal student loans are issued by the government and have a variety of repayment plan options and forgiveness programs.
 Private student loans are issued by banks and other lenders.
 The private loans are usually much less flexible.
 To determine the status of your student loans, visit the Department of Education Student Loan Website.
 The DOE tracks all federal loans and servicers and is the best way for borrowers to figure out whether their debt is federal or private.

 Private Student Loans Management for CRNAs

 Private student loans are usually more challenging to eliminate, but the strategy is straightforward: pay the debt off in full.

 The repayment urgency will depend upon the interest rates on the private loans.
 Loans charging 8-10% or more should be paid off as fast as possible.
-High interest student loan debt is extremely expensive, and aggressive repayment is very valuable.
+High-interest student loan debt is extremely expensive, and aggressive repayment is very valuable.
 Loans with interest rates less than 3% are a much lower priority.
-At the lower levels, borrowers may find it more valuable to just make minimum payments in order to save for retirement or a down payment for a home.
+At the lower levels, borrowers may find it more valuable to just make minimum payments in order to set aside money for retirement or a down payment on a home.

 The strategy for Federal Student Loans can get a little more complicated…

 CRNA Federal Student Loan Repayment for Public Servants

 The big federal perk for all CRNAs to understand is Public Service Loan Forgiveness (PSLF).
 Those that work for the government or a 501(c)(3) employer are likely eligible.
 According to the National Institute of Health, approximately half the hospitals in the US are 501(c)(3) organizations.